Francesco601/AWESOME-Operating-System-Resources/README.md

 - <a href="http://freedos.org/"> FreeDoS  </a>  DOS compatible OS
 - <a href="https://github.com/haiku/haiku"> Haiku </a> A BeOS inspired OS
 - <a href="https://github.com/torvalds/linux"> -Linux </a> The Linux kernel
-* [Minix](https://www.minix3.org/)- Unix-like operating system based on a microkernel architecture
+- <a href="https://www.minix3.org/">  Minix3 </a>- A Unix-like operating system based on a microkernel architecture developed by Andrew Tannenbaum for both education and professional purposes.
-* [MS-DOS](https://github.com/microsoft/MS-DOS) - The original sources of MS-DOS 1.25 and 2.0
+- <a href="https://github.com/microsoft/MS-DOS"> MS-DOS </a> - The original sources of MS-DOS 1.25 and 2.0
-* [NetBSD](https://www.netbsd.org/)- Unix-like operating system based on the BSD
+- <a href="https://www.netbsd.org/"> NetBSD </a>  Unix-like operating system also based on BSD
-* [OpenBSD](https://www.openbsd.org/)- Unix-like operating system based on the BSD
+- <a href="https://www.openbsd.org/"> OpenBSD </a> Another Unix-like operating system based on BSD with a reputation for excellence in security
 * [Plan 9 from Bell Labs](http://9p.io/plan9/) - An OS from the creators of Unix, extending the Unix philosophy of "everything is a file" with a network-centric file system, namespaces and distributed computing.
 * [ReactOS](https://reactos.org/) - A free Windows-compatible Operating System
 * [SystemV](https://archive.org/details/ATTUNIXSystemVRelease4Version2) - AT&T UNIX System V Source Code